 There are two versions of the Liongard Agent, one that runs on Windows and the other that runs on Linux.

 The Linux Agent is provided as one of the "Managed Cloud Agents" discussed above, and often facilitates API and CLI-based Inspectors.
-It typically is not deployed on-premise.
-Our documentation discussing the deployment and use of On-premise Agents focuses on the Windows Agent.
+It typically is not deployed on-premises.
+Our documentation discussing the deployment and use of On-premises Agents focuses on the Windows Agent.

-You can deploy Windows On-Premise Agents via MSI Installer or via an RMM Script.
+You can deploy Windows On-Premises Agents, Self-Hosted Agents, or Endpoint Agents via MSI Installer or via an RMM Script.

-You can deploy a Linux On-Premise Agent via our Linux Agent installation process.
+You can deploy a Linux On-Premises Agent via our Linux Agent installation process.

 Traffic to your Network/Websites